 A closed building signage template is available.
 Open the document and add your specific content, then post to your closed building.

 If you are only picking up or dropping off materials from your vehicle and not accessing any buildings or spaces on campus, complete the Materials Pick-Up/Drop-Off Form.
 A College employee will contact you to set up an appointment.
 Curbside Pick-up/Drop-off Service is available to all students and employees, regardless of vaccinated status, as it is a contactless service.

 Executive Team approval is not required but please make sure to notify the department from which the items will be borrowed before coming to campus.

-For employees to hold a non-instructional activity (on- or off-campus), such as a student life event or department sponsored event, they must complete the Campus Activities Request Form.
-Requests for events that happen during summer break can be processed at this time.
-The request process for fall activities is still being considered within the context of fall reopening of campus.
-Check back for more details.
-Questions can be directed to ActivitiesRequests@shoreline.edu.
+For employees to hold a non-instructional activity (on- or off-campus), such as a student life or department-sponsored event, please complete the Campus Activities Request Form.
+Requests for events that happen prior to June 17, 2022 can be processed at this time.

 By September 7, 2021, all employees (regardless of work location) will need to verify that they have been fully vaccinated against COVID-19, unless they are claiming a medical or religious exemption.
 The College will accept late vaccination verification forms until October 18, 2021, if an employee needs additional time to become fully vaccinated.

 On August 18, 2021, Governor Inslee announced an educator vaccination requirement and statewide indoor mask mandate for all state employees and contractors.